DavidMaliglowka/DavidMaliglowka.github.io/_projects/apartment-monitor.md

 If you nodded yes, you’re not alone.

 Most of the time, you have an opportunity to negotiate.
-But who holds the better cards: the single tenant who doesn’t want to move, or the complex that manages hundreds—or even thousands—of rental agreements every year?
+But who holds the cards: the single tenant who doesn’t want to move, or the complex that manages hundreds—or even thousands—of rental agreements every year?

 The main difference between you and them—besides owning a building—is data.